How Noise Benefits AI-generated Image Detection: Experiments

 \subsection{Effectiveness Evaluation}

-\textbf{Performance on GenImage.} The results in Table \ref{table:GenImage_Acc} and Table \ref{table:GenImage_AP} demonstrate the capability of our method in tackling unknown AI-generated images with the highest Acc.
-95.4\% and A.P.
-99.6\% on average.
-The baseline UnivFD directly employs the original CLIP for detection, whereas our method introduces Positive incentive Noise into the visual encoder during training.
-Compared with UnivFD, our approach improves mAcc by 13.5\% and mA.P. by 7.7\%, indicating that task-beneficial perturbations effectively enhance CLIP’s detection capability.
-Furthermore, our method improves the Acc. and A.P. by nearly 2.0\% and 0.6\% compared to the latest state-of-the-art method, Effort.
-Notably, on the challenging Deepfake dataset, it reaches 93.2\% in accuracy, whereas existing methods have historically struggled to perform well on this task.
+\textbf{Performance on Ideal Benchmark.} The results in Table \ref{table:GenImage_Acc} and Table \ref{table:GenImage_AP} demonstrate the capability of our method on AIGCDetect \cite{zhong2023patchcraft}, with the highest Acc.
+97.4\% and A.P.
+99.8\% on average.
+Compared with the latest state-of-the-art method, DFFreq, our approach improves mAcc. by 7.2\% and mA.P. by 2.5\%.
+In addition, on the more comprehensive dataset AIGIBench, our method achieved an mAcc. of 85.8\% and mA.P. of 92.5\%, outperforming all competing methods by a notable margin, as shown in Table \ref{table_AIGIBench}.
+Compared with DDA, the strongest baseline, our method yields an additional 8.1\% gain in accuracy and 7.2\% improvement in A.P.
+While conventional detectors such as CNN-Spot and NPR perform well on specific generators (e.g., SDXL, BLIP), they fail to generalize to newer generation techniques, especially real-world datasets such as SocialRF and CommunityAI.
+In contrast, our method consistently maintains high accuracy across most models, indicating that task-beneficial perturbations effectively enhance the model's detection capability.

-\textbf{Performance on AIGIBench.} The results presented in Table \ref{table:AIGIBench_Acc} demonstrate the superior generalization ability of our method across diverse generative paradigms.
-Our approach achieves an mAcc. of 85.8\% and mA.P. of 92.5\%, outperforming all competing methods by a notable margin.
-Compared with Effort, the strongest baseline, our method yields an additional 8.1\% gain in accuracy and 5.3\% improvement in A.P.
-While conventional detectors such as CNN-Spot and LaDeDa perform well on specific generators (e.g., ProGAN), they fail to generalize to newer diffusion-based and customized generation techniques.
-In contrast, our method consistently maintains high accuracy across both GAN-based and Diffusion-based models.
-Furthermore, it achieves remarkable performance on Deepfake datasets such as E4S 81.8\% and SimSwap 81.0\%, where most prior methods show drastic drops in accuracy.
+\textbf{Performance on Real-world Degradation Benchmark.} To further assess real-world effectiveness, we evaluated our method on the latest publicly available in-the-wild benchmarks, Chameleon \cite{yan2024sanity}, SynthWildX \cite{cozzolino2024raising} and WildRF \cite{cavia2024real}, which incorporate diverse compression settings and unknown post-processing operations.
+The results is shown in Table \ref{tab:real-world}.
+Across all three datasets, our method achieves an mAcc. of 95.8\% and mA.P. of 98.5\%, surpassing the latest state-of-the-art method, DDA, by 8.6\% in mAcc.
+These results demonstrate that our method effectively accommodates common degradations and distribution shifts encountered in real-world network.
+Compared with most other methods that achieve around 60\% accuracy, both B-Free and DDA demonstrate strong performance, reaching over 80\% accuracy.
+This improvement is partly due to their alignment training strategy, which helps mitigate shortcuts.
+However, our method outperforms these approaches, achieving even higher accuracy, further demonstrating that our Positive-incentive Noise more effectively suppresses shortcut-sensitive directions while amplifying stable, task-relevant forensic evidence.